massimiliano-mantione/talks/JsDay2017/V8/slides.md

 You look at your code, understand it and identify the crux of your problem :-)

-Problem: find 25000 prime numbers
-For x = 1 to infinity:
-if x not divisible by any member of an initially empty list of primes, add x to the list until we have 25000 elements
+Problem: find 25000 prime numbers for x = 1 to infinity: if x not divisible by any member of an initially empty list of primes, add x to the list until we have 25000 elements